 As it can be challenging to know how to list certifications on a resume, we’ve created some samples for you to use as a guide:

 - Professional Secretarial Certificate, Detroit City College, Detroit, MI

 - Notary Public, NYS Division of Licensing Services, New York

 - Safe ChildCare Certification, Boecker Public Health Academy & Chartered Institute of Environmental Health

 - Food Handler Certificate, ServSafe Online (exp.
 January 2019)

 - First Aid, American Red Cross (exp.
 May 2020)

 - QuickBooks Desktop Certificate, Intuit Quickbooks & Certiport

-These resume certification examples can help candidates find the best way to include their relevant certificates but to facilitate the task, it’s also possible to use an online resume builder that will have a ready-made certifications section to complete step-by-step.
+These resume certification examples can help candidates find the best way to include their relevant certificates but to facilitate the task, it’s also possible to use a resume builder that will have a ready-made certifications section to complete step-by-step.